-Transfers - Transfers of resources from a fund revenue to the fund through which resources are to be expended are recorded as transfers.
+Transfers -- Transfers of resources from a fund revenue to the fund through which resources are to be expended are recorded as transfers.
 Such transfers are reported as other financing sources (uses), if any.

-Due To/From Other Funds - Interfund amounts receivable/payable are reported as assets and liabilities of the appropriate funds.
-The interfund balance between the General Fund and the Capital Improvement Fund is not expected to be repaid within the upcoming fiscal year.
-The balance is due to the funding of the City's Municipal Complex.
+Due To/From Other Funds -- Interfund amounts receivable/payable are reported as assets and liabilities of the appropriate funds, if any.
+The interfund balances are expected to be repaid within the upcoming fiscal year.

-Elimination of interfund activity has been made for governmental activities in the government-wide financial statements.
+Elimination of interfund activity has been made for governmental activities in the governmentwide financial statements.